Performance Planning and Review

 Employee Performance Summaries

-To help your staff think constructively about their performance over the past year, send them either one of these employee performance summaries.
+To help your staff think constructively about their performance over the past year, managers can send their employees one of the following performance summaries to complete ahead of their review.
+Or, if preferred, ask the employee to write their performance summary in a format of their choice.

 SMART Goal Worksheet